RubberDuckCollector/OCR-programming-challenges/README.md

 https://www.ocr.org.uk/Images/260930-coding-challenges-booklet.pdf

-- there were 124 commits before this teehee
+- there were 124 commits before this
 - i forgot to look at the original date of this repo before doing `g push -f`

 ## Challenges completed: